COVID-19 Small Business Resources

-Provides up to $600 per week for up to 39 weeks to the traditionally non-eligible self-employed (Sole Proprietors/ Independent Contractors, Gig Workers, etc).
+Provides up to $600 per week for up to 39 weeks, through December 26, 2020, to the traditionally non-eligible self-employed (Sole Proprietors/ Independent Contractors, Gig Workers, etc).
 Kansans may file for Pandemic Unemployment Assistance (PUA) (apply here).
 More Info about the program can be found here.

 PRIVATE FUNDING OPPORTUNITIES FOR SMALL BUSINESSES DURING COVID-19